ncsu-decifr/tbas-tutorial/tutorial3.md

 # Tutorial 3: Uploading and creating a custom T-BAS reference tree with alignments and specimen metadata, and option to place unknown sequences and metadata

-Things to note before starting:
+Note the following before starting:
 * Pop-up windows will need to be enabled when using TBAS.

 In this tutorial, the user will be uploading a custom reference tree and all of the files that are needed to perform a placement of unknown sequences on that tree.